 Biomedical waste management has recently emerged as a major concern not only to the medical facilities but also to the environment.
-Unregulated medical waste is a huge public health problem which has posed a grave threat not only to human health and safety but also to the environment from the current and future generations.
+Unregulated medical waste is a huge public health problem that has posed a grave threat not only to human health and safety but also to the environment from the current and future generations.
 The biomedical waste generated from health care units depends on multiple factors such as methods for waste management, type of health care units, occupancy of healthcare units, specialization of healthcare units, the ratio of reusable items in use, availability of infrastructure and resources, and more.

 Biomedical waste classification